 So….
 Is it worth upgrading?

-As per the roadmap above, you may wonder whether or not migrating to .NET 5 is worth it, based on long term support (LTS) not being unavailable until .NET 6.
+As per the roadmap above, you may wonder whether or not migrating to .NET 5 is worth it, based on long term support (LTS) not being available until .NET 6.

 Due to the future of .NET releases requiring Azure Functions to run in an isolated process, it could be worthwhile to do the work now in hope that the migration from .NET 5 to .NET 6 will be much simpler.
 Additionally, there are many benefits to using an out-of-process function, such as gaining full control of the process, and using existing .NET code for dependency injection and being able to introduce middleware.